howznguyen/howz.dev/README.md

 You can duplicate the Notion page for database template [here](https://howznguyen.notion.site/Howz-Nguyen-Blog-Template-6085aaf78b84462bb137db0e8fea2676).

 Once you have your own duplicate page, you can get the `NOTION_API_KEY` and database IDs needed to run the project.
 To get your `NOTION_API_KEY`, follow these steps:

+**Warning: Calling notion api in browser will leak your token to everyone who visit your blog website.
+And then they can write/delete your notion database.
+Be sure that your token is only granted with Read access.**

 1. Go to your [Notion integrations page](https://developers.notion.com/docs/getting-started#step-2-share-a-database-with-your-integration).
 2. Click on the "Create new integration" button.